What Are Fidelity Bonds?

-- These bonds continuously track the records and actions by high-risk-based employees; hence the chances of misuse of assets by employees are reduced.
+- These bonds continuously track the records and actions of high-risk-based employees; hence the chances of misuse of assets by employees are reduced.

 - It protects the company from financial loss.

 - Provide risk coverage for criminal, fraudulent, and loss-making actions.

 - Reduce the risk of fraud by the persons covered as the insurer continuously under observes them.

 - Reimburse the loss as well as punish the culprit.

 - Benefited from an organization with a large number of employees.

-- Gives Employment to the honest employees from a criminal background as the business organization can provide a chance for these employees by taking the Fidelity Bonds.
+- Gives employment to honest employees from a criminal background as the business organization can provide a chance for these employees by taking the Fidelity Bonds.

 - Only risks of loss by known parties are covered.

 - It gives a chance to the company to plan the fraud and claim the loss from fidelity insurance bonds.

 - The high cost of purchasing the bonds.

-- It frees the companies from the risk of loss due to criminal and other acts and results the common internal control.
+- It frees the companies from the risk of loss due to criminal and other acts and results in common internal control.